 - More than 1 million adults with autism and I/DD live with a caregiver over the age of 60

 - Only 7% of adults with autism have the support to live outside of their home

 - More than 80% of autistic adults are unemployed or underemployed

 Characteristics of people with autism vary.
 Several features often found that are beneficial in the workplace include:

 - Ability to stay focused on tasks, requiring consistency

 - Interest in repetition, which for others often results in high turnover positions

 - Loyalty and longevity when they can be successful and accepted in the workplace

 How do I get more information and sign up?

-Operational plans are now underway along with a new website which will offer more specifics on qualifications for the selective admissions process, program launch, vocational opportunities, mission and goals and how to collaborate.
+Operational plans are now underway along with a new website that will offer more specifics on qualifications for the selective admissions process, program launch, vocational opportunities, mission and goals, and how to collaborate.